'He is not playing': Manchester United boss in strange Toby Collyer comment with West Brom loanee sidelined

 Manchester United's Ruben Amorim makes bizarre Toby Collyer comments amid West Brom loanee injury

-Toby Collyer's time at West Brom hasn't quite gone as he would have expected.
+Toby Collyer's time at Albion has not quite gone as he would have expected.

-Albion fought of competition from a host of Championship clubs back in the summer to land the Manchester United youngster on a season long loan.
+Albion fought of competition from a host of Championship clubs back in the summer to land the Manchester United youngster, 21, on a season long loan.

 Many hoped he would go straight into Ryan Mason's plans - but he had to bide his time and wait for his chance.